-Over the last few weeks, we’ve been flooded with questions from readers about the state of our skinny-jean-wearing nation.
-It’s been under attack from Gen Z and many of you are wondering how to adapt.
+Over the last year, we’ve gotten tons of reader questions about the state of our skinny-jean-wearing nation.
+It’s been under attack from Gen Z, leaving many of us wondering how to adapt.
 Now, we’re not blind trend followers here — there’s a strong element of wear whatever the heck you want — but there’s something to be said for keeping an open mind, as well as gently modernizing your look.

 Which is where straight-leg jeans come in.

-After hours of trial & error, we’re finally circling in on straight-leg jeans as being the easiest non-skinny jean to style — especially in cold and wet weather.
-Flare jeans drag on the ground getting mucky and mom jeans (with their signature tapered leg) are especially awkward with warm boots, but straight-leg jeans?
+After hours of trial and error, we landed on straight-leg jeans as being the easiest non-skinny jean to style — especially in cold and wet weather.
+We quickly ruled out flare jeans in winter (they’ll drag on the snowy, muddy ground) and mom jeans (with their signature tapered leg.)
+Mom jeans, we found, are especially awkward with warm winter boots.
+Straight-leg jeans, however?
 Well.
 They’re the big winner.

 Straight leg jeans are comfortable (especially when worn a bit oversized or slouchy), and, as it turns out, can be styled with some seriously practical boots.

 I don’t love straight-leg jeans with giant winter boots (see my first attempt at “research” with my Sorel Caribou boots here), so you won’t find any big boots listed below…but there are still plenty of options for keeping that outfit cute and those feet warm and dry.

 Whether you call them Bean boots or duck boots, LL Bean’s classic leather all-weather boot was my inspiration for this one.
 This style of boot works really well with non-skinny jeans.
 The key is to have the bottom of the jeans hit right at the top of the boot (or cuff the jeans to hit in the right spot).